JoeYip13/Project-2-JavaScript/README.md

 ### Fonts
 - Primary font was Kanit 300.
-I chose this font because it showed a arcade like font style which ideal for a game.
+I chose this font because it showed an arcade like font style which is ideal for a game.
 <div><img src="assets/images/google-font.jpg" alt="Google Fonts Kanit 300"></div>

 ### Icons